The Best Rewards Cards for a Valentine’s Day Splurge

 Barclaycard Arrival Plus® World Elite Mastercard®

 Here’s a good one if your sweetie prefers a getaway instead of jewelry or lingerie.
-With the Barclaycard Arrival Plus® World Elite Mastercard®, you’ll earn 2x points for each dollar you spend along with 60,000 points after you use your card for $5,000 on purchases in the first 90 days and paying the annual fee.
+With the Barclaycard Arrival Plus® World Elite Mastercard®, you’ll earn unlimited 2X miles on every purchase with 70,000 points after you use your card for $5,000 on purchases in the first 90 days and paying the annual fee.

 The best part is, you can use these rewards in arrears to erase your travel purchase from your bill.
 So, if you needed to pay for your travel to reach the $5,000 spending limit within 90 days, you could erase all or most of the travel expenses off your bill after-the-fact depending on how many points you racked up.
 Keep in mind, however, that you have to redeem points in increments of 10,000 points – worth $100 – or more.